Employment Tribunal Judicial Mediation

 Judicial Mediation can sometimes be a sensible way for clients to resolve their Employment Tribunal matters, this is especially so with the current delays at the Employment Tribunal.
-Read on for more information.
+At Lincs Law Employment Solicitors, we want to help and we set out below some information and guidance to assist you.

 What Is Judicial Mediation At The Employment Tribunal?